SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 #### Change the IMU model

-The following line defines what IMU is used:
+The following line defines which IMU is present:

 ```c
 #define IMU IMU_BNO085